ckahn/musical-ear-trainer/README.md

 musical-ear-trainer
 ===================

-A tool to help you practice playing novel melodies by ear.
+A tool to help you practice playing novel melodies by ear on a piano-like virtual instrument.

 ## How the program works